133 Elegant And Mesmerizing Victorian Baby Names

 72. Zadie

 If you want an old-fashioned Victorian name for your daughter, add Zadie to your list right away!
-This name was at its peak in the 1880s and has its namesake in Zadie Smith, English author.
+This name was at its peak in the 1880s and has its namesake in Zadie Smith, an English author.

 Most Beautiful Victorian Boy Names